 Am I definitely entitled to be compensated if I’ve been injured at work?

-If, for example, your employer was fully compliant with all applicable health and safety rules and standards, and you were injured in a freak accident which was completely unforeseeable, your employer would not be deemed to be at fault and you would not be entitled to damages , irrespective of how badly you have been injured.
+If, for example, your employer was fully compliant with all applicable health and safety rules and standards, and you were injured in a freak accident that was completely unforeseeable, your employer would not be deemed to be at fault and you would not be entitled to damages, irrespective of how badly you have been injured.

 However, it’s important to remember that while you may not be aware of any particular shortcoming on your employer’s part as having given rise to your injuries, that’s not to say that an experienced solicitor specialising in work-related injuries claims who carries out a detailed investigation with the assistance of experts such as forensic engineers and health and safety consultants will not be in a position to pinpoint breaches of relevant legislation which could be used to ground a successful claim for compensation on your behalf.